-Eris Eady (she/her) is writer, artist, consultant and intersectional advocate from Cleveland, Ohio
+Eris Eady (she/they) is writer, artist, consultant and intersectional advocate from Cleveland, Ohio

 Non-fiction writer, poet and storyteller featured in The Guardian, For Harriet, The Root, BBC World News & Al Jazeera